WDI-HK-6/Class-Notes-And-Exercises/631-ajax-crud-highcharts-annotation.md

 					  - create the annotations table
 		          - embed the ```_id``` of each annotation into the annotations table

+##Once I have data, I can do stuff.

 2. Create - ```submitAnnotation()```
 	- get form contents
 	- modify form contents